top of page

 Who Should Apply: We encourage individuals who are currently in high school or pursuing an associate's or bachelor’s degree and are interested in learning about data science applied to neuroscience.
 No prior research, coding, data science, or engineering experience is necessary.
 We especially encourage individuals to apply who are looking for a first experience.
 Additionally, GPA is not considered in our decisions and therefore is optional to include in any of the requested application materials.

-For questions: Please reach out to Hawley Helmbrecht, hhelmbre@uw.edu with "TEXTILE 2023 Application" in the email subject."
+For questions: Please reach out to Prof. Elizabeth Nance (eanance@uw.edu) with "TEXTILE UW Nance Lab" in the email subject."

 bottom of page